 - To carry out an eye examination so that we can understand the status of your eye health and any medical or other conditions.

-- To formulate your prescription so as to determine your needs for eyewear and for purposes of dispensing your eyewear.
+- To formulate your prescription so as to determine your need for eyewear and for purposes of dispensing your eyewear.

 - To carry out aftercare services, for example, where you have purchased contact lenses from us.

-- To send you eye test reminders.
+- To send you reminders that your eye test is due or overdue.
 Changes in your eyesight are usually very gradual, so regular eye tests are important.
 The recommendation is to have your eyes tested every two years, unless your optician prescribes otherwise.
 We’ll send you a reminder shortly before the end of the recommended recall period, and send you further reminders if we don’t hear from you.

 - To notify you that products that you have purchased are available for collection.